 1 – Background of Respondents

-It took our team over 2 months to reach out personally to dozens of executives at AI marketing companies, and we gathered responses from over 51 total companies (we received responses from 55 companies, but 4 of those companies were determined not to actually be leveraging AI in any significant way).
+It took our team over two months to reach out personally to dozens of executives at AI marketing companies, and we gathered responses from over 51 total companies.
+While we received responses from 55 companies, four of those companies were determined not to actually be leveraging AI in any significant way.

-In the first graphic below, you’ll see a breakdown of background information about our respondents, including their price points, pricing model, estimated revenues (as of 2016) – in addition to information about the executive who filled out the survey (their job function, title).
+In the first graphic below, you’ll see a breakdown of background information about our respondents, including their price points, pricing model, estimated revenues (as of 2016), and information about the executive who filled out the survey (their job function, title, etc.).